replicatedhq/replicated-docs/docs/enterprise/snapshots-troubleshooting-backup-restore.md

 #### Symptom

-You see the following error in Velero logs.
+You see the following error in Velero logs:

 ```
 Error backing up item...Warning: at least one source file could not be read